danse-inelastic/pyre/docs/pyreLibraries.rst

             return

-Sentry's Inventory class also contains a facility to a session subcomponent called "ipa".

-.. todo:: discuss Sentry as an example of how ipa is used
+As apparent, Sentry's Inventory contains a facility for the factory function "session" which produces an instance of pyre.ipa.Session in the class diagram above.

 .. _ipc: